walkersw/felicity-finite-element-toolbox/tutorials/Tutorials_TOC.md

 Introduction
 ------------

 This page gives a brief how-to on using the FELICITY toolbox.
-See the FELICITY (PDF) Manual in the .zip file, which can be downloaded [here](http://www.mathworks.com/matlabcentral/fileexchange/31141-felicity).
+Also see the FELICITY (PDF) Manual in the .zip file, which can be downloaded [here](http://www.mathworks.com/matlabcentral/fileexchange/31141-felicity).

+NOTE: users should post questions or comments about the toolbox to the <a href="https://groups.google.com/forum/#!forum/felicity-finite-element-toolbox-discuss" target="_blank">Discussion Forum</a>.

 # Basic Tutorials